Moshy vs Pilot: weight loss telehealth compared for 2026

 Is Moshy or Pilot better for weight loss in Australia?

 Neither is universally better, they suit different people.
-On price, Moshy tends to sit lower, from around $249 per month on offer at the time of writing versus roughly $349 per month for Pilot, and Moshy has no lock-in contract.
+Both run on a subscription model, and pricing is confirmed inside the consult and can change, so check the current pricing directly on each provider rather than relying on a headline figure.
+Moshy is gender-neutral and open to anyone eligible; new customers can currently receive $120 off their first treatment.
 Pilot is Eucalyptus's men-focused service and folds weight management into a broader men's health offering, so it suits someone who wants that wider ecosystem.
-Both facilitate GLP-1 access only where an Australian-registered practitioner assesses it as clinically appropriate.
-This is general information, not medical advice.
+Both handle treatment access only where an Australian-registered practitioner assesses it as clinically appropriate.

 How much do Moshy and Pilot cost?